Oxygen crisis: 25 Ganga Ram patients die as hospitals wait for oxygen, Kejriwal pleads for help | Health

 After the unprecedented crisis of the morning, an oxygen tanker did reach Ganga Ram in central Delhi at 9.20 am but it was enough to last up to about five hours depending on consumption, an official at Ganga Ram said.

-''All we need is uninterrupted and timely supply of oxygen,” the Ganga Ram head said.
+''All we need is uninterrupted and timely supply of oxygen,” he said.
 More than 500 coronavirus patients, including around 150 on high flow oxygen support, are admitted in his hospital.

 ''Ventilators and BiPAP machines are not working effectively.
 Lives of another 60 'sickest' patients at risk.
 Major crisis likely,'' a senior official at the hospital said.